The best snowdrops for your garden

-John Sales, former chief gardens adviser for the National Trust, is a snowdrop-lover’s dream, although he likes the garden to be satisfying all year.
+The garden of John Sales, former chief gardens adviser for the National Trust, is a snowdrop-lover's dream, although he likes it to look good all year.
 His shady woodland with irises in the grass, his special meadows studded with orchids, his borders, his slim box hedges, well-grown veg and unusual plants are all managed with the same high spirits and humour that earned him so many fans in his NT days.

 An early, easy and strong snowdrop with good green markings on the inner segments.
 12cm.